smart-edge-open/specs/openness_epc.md

 Figure 9 - Parameters of Core Network Configuration Agent (CNCA) API

-The id, uuid, and function parameters are mandatory, and other parameters are optional and are used according to the semantics of the HTTP verbs that define the rest of the API invocation.
+The "id", "UUID", and "function" parameters are mandatory, and other parameters are optional and are used according to the semantics of the HTTP verbs that define the rest of the API invocation.

-Except id, UUID and function parameters, rest of all the parameters are optional and can be used based on the operational requirements and the capabilities of the EPC solution.

 The above API parameters are grouped into three categories:

-- Config:  configure Sxx related IP address of user plane.
-Since the EPC control plane can also learn these parameters through other means, need of these parameters is implementation dependent.
+- Config:  Configure Sxx related IP address of user plane.
+Since the EPC control plane can also learn these parameters through other means, whether these parameters are required is vendor-dependent.
-- Selectors: bind the user plane to APN, TAC, etc. in the control plane, so that UEs can be assigned to a particular user plane (PGW-U and/or SGW-U) at the time of connection establishment.
+- Selectors: Bind the user plane to APN, TAC, etc. in the control plane, so that UEs can be assigned to a particular user plane (PGW-U and/or SGW-U) at the time of connection establishment.
-- Entitlements:  allow further level of control in the gateway selection for UEs at EPC Control plane through IMSIs.
+- Entitlements:  Allow further level of control in the gateway selection for UEs at EPC Control plane through IMSIs.
 It is recommended to use some level of indirect reference of IMSIs (proprietary to the operator network) to identify UEs, rather than to use IMSI itself.

-### Recommended Additional Semantics for Core Network Configuration Agent (CNCA) API
+###  Additional Recommended Semantics for Core Network Configuration Agent (CNCA) API

 The previous section describes the parameters of the API.
-For additional control over traffic routing, additional policies should be followed:
+For additional control over traffic routing, additional policies are recommended:

 - In addition to the APN (for PDN GW selection) and TAC (for S-GW selection), UE-level entitlements can be specified to refine the edge resources selected for a given flow.
 This is done from the Controller, by specifying access control on edge compute resources.
 - Though the OpenNESS API refers to IMSI to identify UE uniquely, UE tagging is left as an implementation decision, because it may not be desirable to expose IMSI information outside of the operator’s environment scope (e.g., for security).

 Application data filtering functionality for processing at the edge can be further implemented in the PDN Gateway data pipeline itself to reduce overhead of data processing in Edge compute node data plane.
 Indeed, many EPC solutions already support application level packet filtering and steering based on 5-tuples through proprietary implementations, which can be leveraged and extended for edge solutions.

 ##	Validation and Data path models